 Following any new healthy diet can be confusing at first, but fortunately, the DASH Diet is pretty straightforward.
 You’re not worried about counting macronutrients or keeping track of your calorie intake.
 The DASH Diet emphasizes foods that are high in potassium and low in sodium.
 When following the DASH dietary approaches, there’s no shortage of delicious foods to eat.

 To simplify things, we’ve compiled a list of the most important foods to include while following the DASH Diet.
-Any portion sizes or servings that are recommended are based on a 2,000 calorie per day diet.
+Use this list to create a sample dash diet menu before your next grocery shopping trip.
+Any portion sizes or servings that are recommended are based on a 2,000-calorie-per-day diet.
 If your suggested daily caloric intake is more or less than this, you should adjust accordingly.

-Foods to include while following the DASH Diet guidelines:
+Foods to include while following the DASH Diet guidelines regarding salt intake:

 Whole Grains & Starches

-If you’re someone who just doesn’t understand the following around keto because you love bread and pasta and never want to give them up, you can have your bread and eat it too with the DASH Diet.
+If you’re someone who just doesn’t understand the following around keto because you love bread and pasta and never want to give them up, you can have your bread and eat it too with the DASH Diet plan.

-The one thing you have to watch out for with prepackaged breads and grain products is that they don’t contain too much sodium.
+The one thing you have to watch out for with prepackaged bread and grain products is that they don’t contain too much sodium.
 Always opt for whole grains over refined grains.
-Choose grains like oats, barley, cereal, whole grain pasta, and whole wheat bread products.
+Choose grains like oats, barley, brown rice, cereal, whole grain pasta, and whole wheat bread products.

 This category also includes starchy plant-based foods like potatoes, sweet potatoes, and yams.
-Potatoes are also high in potassium, so recommended on the DASH Diet.
+Potatoes are also high in potassium, so they are recommended on the DASH Diet.
 Sweet potatoes and yams are packed with fiber and add nutritional variety to your daily diet.
+Be cautious of the way you prepare your potatoes, though.
+A lot of Americans load them with salt, turning otherwise healthy food into one that doesn’t fit into the DASH Diet.

 The DASH Diet recommends 6-8 servings of whole grains and starches per day.
 An example of serving would be one slice of bread or one cup of granola.